ThunderFly-aerospace/TFRPM01/README.md

 ## Mounting options

 The device is designed to be mounted with or without a plastic case.
-The 3D printed case is intended to be modifiable to particular sensor mount options.
+The 3D-printed case is intended to be adjustable to particular sensor mount options.
 The supplied variant of the 3D-printed case supports two mount options:

   * By default the case could be mounted by the screw on a flat surface (the original screw needs to be replaced by a longer one)
   * The second option is the use of [double-sided adhesive tape](https://www.3m.com/3M/en_US/vhb-tapes-us/) or [reclosable fastener](https://www.3m.com/3M/en_US/dual-lock-reclosable-fasteners-us/) stuck on the side of the TFRPM01 case.